Skyrah1/dnd-blog/_posts/2020-05-28-barbarian.md

 # Roleplaying and Flavor

-The most common stereotype that Barbarians have is that they're stupid, rage-fuelled berserkers with little to no regard for their own safety.
-They charge head-first into battle screaming about guts, and this battlecry is often followed by the subsequent ripping and tearing of said guts.
+The most common stereotype that Barbarians get labelled as is that they're stupid, rage-fuelled berserkers with little to no regard for their own safety.
+They charge head-first into battle screaming about guts, and this battlecry is often followed by the sounds of the subsequent ripping and tearing of said guts.

-References to DOOM aside, it's understandable why someone might take one look at the Barbarian's class features and immediately form that sort of image for a character in their head.
-Stereotypes themselves are not inherently bad, and characters that embody stereotypes in some ways can be fun in their own right to play and play with in-game.
+References to DOOM aside, it's understandable why someone might take one look at the Barbarian's class features and immediately form that sort of image for a character in their head. **Stereotypes themselves are not inherently bad, and characters that embody stereotypes in some ways can be fun to play and play with, so if everyone's having fun, don't feel pressured to "be unique" for the sake of "being unique"**.

 That being said, Rage doesn't *have* to be flavored as...well, rage.
 The class provides abilities for any unarmored character that fights with weapons and has some sort of transformation mechanic.
 Maybe you want to play a lone samurai, that channels their inner strength as a sort of combat focus.
+Maybe you wanted to play a werewolf-like character, but the Druid doesn't appeal to you and [Matt Mercer's Bloodhunter](https://www.dmsguild.com/product/301641/Blood-Hunter-Class-for-DD-5e-2020) isn't allowed at your table.
 Maybe you want to play a Warforged/cyborg character, and their Rage is just their systems overclocking.
-Maybe you wanted to play a werewolf-like character, but the Druid doesn't appeal to you and [Matt Mercer's Bloodhunter](https://www.dmsguild.com/product/301641/Blood-Hunter-Class-for-DD-5e-2020) isn't allowed at your table.
 [Heck, maybe you want to play a magical girl with the whole transformation schtick, without using spells (credit to u/thebiggestwoop for this idea).](https://www.reddit.com/r/5eFlavors/comments/8dhre1/barbarian_as_an_anime_magical_girl/)

-On top of all that, your character doesn't need to be limited to just your class.
+As with all classes, your character doesn't need to be limited to just your class.
 Even *if* they're a brute in combat, what do they do outside of that?
+Why are they adventuring in the first place?
 Do they have family?
 Hobbies?
 Causes they're willing to fight (and die) for?
 An area of study they're interested in?
 My newest character is a Storm Herald Warforged Barbarian that sends himself into storms to observe them.
-A great DM of a different game introduced to us a Human Berserker NPC who's surprisingly intellectual and a big fan of the fantasy equivalent of The Art of War.
+A great DM of a different game introduced to us a Human Berserker NPC who's surprisingly intellectual and a big fan of the fantasy equivalent of The Art of War, who tried many professions before realising that adventuring was his only marketable skill.